Italy orders 2 Russian Embassy officials expelled for spying | Law-Order

 Italy on Wednesday ordered two Russian Embassy officials expelled and arrested an Italian Navy captain on spying charges after police caught the Italian allegedly giving classified documents to one of the Russians in exchange for money.

 Italy's Carabinieri paramilitary police said in a statement that the Italian naval officer, who is a frigate captain, had been arrested.
 The Russian observed with him, a member of the Russian armed forces stationed at the Russian Embassy in Italy, was initially detained but not immediately placed under arrest given his diplomatic status.
-He was ordered expelled along with another Russian Embassy official allegedly involved, Foreign Minister Luigi Di Maio said in a Facebook post.
+He was ordered expelled along with another Russian Embassy official allegedly involved, Di Maio told lawmakers.
 Di Maio didn't provide details about the suspected role of the second Russian.

-Italy's special operations forces in Rome staged the operation “during a clandestine operation between the two, surprising them red-handed immediately after the handing over of classified documents by the Italian official in exchange for a sum of money,” said a statement from the Carabinieri paramilitary police.
+Italy's special operations forces in Rome staged the sting “during a clandestine operation between the two, surprising them red-handed immediately after the handing over of classified documents by the Italian official in exchange for a sum of money,” said the Carabinieri statement.
 The Carabinieri said both were accused of “serious crimes concerning espionage and state security.”
 The Russian Embassy in Rome confirmed the detention of a diplomat who was part of the military attache's office but wouldn't comment on the incident.
 “In any case, we hope that it wouldn't affect bilateral ties,” it said in a statement.

 Speaking in a conference call with reporters, Russian President Vladimir Putin's spokesman, Dmitry Peskov, said the Kremlin was unaware of details of the incident, but noted that “we hope that the quite positive and constructive character of the Russian-Italian relations will be preserved.”
 The Russian Foreign Ministry voiced regret about the diplomats' expulsion in a terse statement carried by Russian news agencies.
 It added that its “possible steps in connection with the situation that doesn't conform with the level of bilateral ties will be announced later.”